To Coach or Be Coached that is the question.

 - If you fail, or if you get hurt or injured give yourself the time to heal, rest and rebuild.
 Stay positive and when you build your strength up you have the potential to be stronger than ever.

-My background in athletics in various sports includes running, triathlons, basketball, field hockey, softball, skiing (alpine, telemark and cross country), lacrosse, water skiing, kayaking, golf, rowing, and ping pong!
+Athletics: I love coaching and have experience in various sports includes basketball, inline skating, skiing (alpine, telemark and cross country), lacrosse, water skiing, kayaking, golf, rowing, running, field hockey, softball and ping pong!

 I love to coach.
-I love to watch people grow stronger in their sport, set goals and achieve them.
+I love to see others grow in sport, set goals and achieve them.
 I love to motivate and find a plan that fits each athlete, meeting them where they are in their life.
 Through trust and confidence building I am able to coach others to master their success in the area they choose.

 To coach or be coached?
-My answer is both!
-In closing it is important as a coach that you are coachable and accept coaching yourself.
-It helps to be able to understand how different types of coaches guide differently and in the end be a better coach.
-Think about who have been your favorite coaches in all aspects of your life and how that has formulated you as an individual.
+I would like to close that it is important as a coach that you are coachable and accepting of coaching.
+It helps to be able to understand those you are coaching and in the end be a better coach.

 Coach me and I will learn.